1997 Northern Ireland riots: Background

-The Orange Order is a Protestant, unionist fraternal organization.
+The Orange Order is a Protestant, unionist fraternal organisation.
 It insists that it should be allowed to march its traditional route to-and-from Drumcree Church each July.
 It had marched this route since 1807, when the area was mostly farmland.
 However, today most of this route is through the mainly Catholic/Irish nationalist part of Portadown.
 The residents sought to re-route the march away from their area, seeing it as "triumphalist" and "supremacist".
 They likened it to a Ku Klux Klan march through an African American neighbourhood.

 The march was first banned in 1832, although the law was ignored by the Orangemen.
 Local magistrate William Hancock wrote in 1835: "For some time past the peaceable inhabitants of the parish of Drumcree have been insulted and outraged by large bodies of Orangemen parading the highways, playing party tunes, firing shots, and using the most opprobrious epithets they could invent... a body of Orangemen marched through the town and proceeded to Drumcree church, passing by the Catholic chapel though it was a considerable distance out of their way."
 The onset of the Troubles in 1969 led to the dispute intensifying and triggered a shift in the local population that further strengthened the ethnic divide.
 In 1987, the Orangemen were banned from marching along Obins Street, after their march caused severe rioting two years in a row.
 However, the Orangemen were still allowed to march along the other main road in the Catholic area, the Garvaghy Road.